 Multiple subjective layers were introduced to the software.
 Real-time feedback modeling became key to understanding the mindset of the patient.
-Additional subjective components were added, and accuracy improved 65%, then 82%, then over 90%.
+Additional subjective components were added, and over several iterations accuracy improved 65%, then 82%, and finally over 90%.

 Valuable, reliable predictive modeling had been born.
 But could it be made even better?